 Mild edema in left ramus of mandible due to recent dental procedure.

-- 'facial process'- which is attached to the main gland.
+- facial process: attached to the main gland

-- 'detached glandular mass' or accessory parotid gland- has a mean distance of separation from the gland of 6 mm.
+- detached glandular mass / accessory parotid gland: mean distance of separation from the gland of 6 mm

 - Rastogi R, Bhargava S, Mallarajapatna GJ, Singh SK.
 Pictorial essay: Salivary gland imaging.
 The Indian Journal of Radiology & Imaging.
 2012;22(4):325-333. doi:10.4103/0971-3026.111487.

 - Ramachar SM, Huliyappa HA.
 Accessory parotid gland tumors.
 Annals of Maxillofacial Surgery.
 2012;2(1):90-93. doi:10.4103/2231-0746.95334.

 - Frommer, Jack.
 "The human accessory parotid gland: its incidence, nature, and significance."
 Oral Surgery, Oral Medicine, Oral Pathology 43.5 (1977): 671-676.